WenqiLiao/All-About-Me/README.md

     * Candidate:
       * custom JavaScript

+* (3 points) Unit testing with JavaScript
+    * Make sure the client side form validation work as as expected (need to satisfy the requirment for name, email, and password input)
+    * Make sure the new-created user will be saved only if all required fields are filled
+    * Candidate:
+      * Mocha

 * (1 point) Song player SDK
     * Bring music to my web-app.
 Play music directly in the web browser, with the Web Playback SDK.
     * Share my favorite songs with my friends.